threefoldtech/gridify/README.md

 gridify deploy --ports <ports>
 ```

-ports are your services' ports defined in procfile
+ports are your services' ports defined in Procfile

 for example: